mae92/MutantHuntWGS/README.md

 Contains variant calles in VCF format.
 Files labled SAMPLE_variants.vcf contain all variants called.
 One of these will be generated for every sample.
 SAMPLE_variants_filtered.vcf contains the variants for each mutant after comparing to the wild-type.
 SAMPLE_variants_filtered_and_scored.vcf contains variants from SAMPLE_variants_filtered.vcf that passed the user assigned quality score.

-### SNPeff_Output
+### SnpEff_Output

-Contains a folder for each mutant within which you will find VCF, TXT and HTML files with the output of the SNPeff program.
+Contains a folder for each mutant within which you will find VCF, TXT and HTML files with the output of the SnpEff program.
 This program will map variants to protein coding genes and regions upstream and downstream of those genes.
 The HTML is a high level summary of the data.
 The TXT file is a table of genes with counts of the number of variants within each gene that fall into a number of catagories (given in the column names).
-The VCF file contains all the variants input into SNPeff but now includes additional information following `ANN=` in the info field.
+The VCF file contains all the variants input into SnpEff but now includes additional information following `ANN=` in the info field.
 The Events.log contains inforamation on the the run such as errors etc.

 ### SIFT_Output